Hierarchical Local Affine Registration

 (Funded by EU HYPERIMAGE project)

 In image registration the group has an interest in developing fast and efficient ways of estimating motion from imaging data.
-The lreg registration software used a hierarchical local affine approach to intensity-based registration, in which the hierarchical divisions took into account the image content, in order to ensure that regions of approximately affine motion were formed.
+A hierarchical local affine approach to intensity-based registration was developed, in which the hierarchical divisions took into account the image content, in order to ensure that regions of approximately affine motion were formed.
 The hierarchical nature of the algorithm, which employed multiple simple registrations rather than a single complex nonlinear registration, resulted in a computationally less complex algorithm than other comparable techniques.

 - C. Buerger, T. Schaeffter, A. P. King, "Hierarchical adaptive local affine registration for fast and robust respiratory motion estimation", Medical Image Analysis 15(4):551-564, 2011. (paper)